smo0ths/UE4and5CommOpti/README.md

 r.SkeletalMeshLODRadiusScale=1; 🔴 0.6 for PERFORMANCE

 ; particle
-fx.Niagara.QualityLevel=2; 🔴 0,1,2 for PERFORMANCE
+fx.Niagara.QualityLevel=3; 🔴 0,1,2 for PERFORMANCE
 r.EmitterSpawnRateScale=1; 🔴 0.125,0.25,0.5 for PERFORMANCE
 r.ParticleLightQuality=1; 🔴 0,1 for PERFORMANCE

 ; foliage
+foliage.ASyncInstaneBufferConversion=1; 🔴 1 for PERFORMANCE
 foliage.DensityScale=0.8; 🔴 0.6,0.8 for PERFORMANCE
-foliage.MinimumScreenSize=0.0001;
+foliage.MinimumScreenSize=0.00005; 🔴 0.001 for PERFORMANCE
 grass.DensityScale=0.8; 🔴 0.6,0.8 for PERFORMANCE
 grass.DisableDynamicShadows=0; 🔴 1 for PERFORMANCE

 ; SSAO
 r.AmbientOcclusionLevels=-1; 🔴 0,1 for PERFORMANCE
 r.AmbientOcclusionMaxQuality=100;
-r.AmbientOcclusionMipLevelFactor=0.5;
-r.AmbientOcclusionRadiusScale=0.5;
 r.AmbientOcclusionStaticFraction=-1; 🔴 0 for PERFORMANCE

 ; DFAO